Over the past year, we have seen how a change in society’s behaviour can directly impact the climate.

 To answer this, we need to examine Covid-19’s lasting scars on the younger generations.
 In particular the younger Millennial and Gen Z population.

 The Future Impacts of the Pandemic on Younger Generations

-Taking Cavendish’s stance on the Covid-19 pandemic one step further, in order to build a society that works for the young, we must curb the climate crisis.
-With the millennials already being the first UK 30-somethings to earn less than past generations, the older generations, who hold the majority of the wealth, need to offer the youth a helping hand in the battles-to-come against a post-pandemic shrinking economy and increasing global warming.
+Millennials are the first UK 30-somethings to earn less than past generations.
+Older generations, who hold the majority of the wealth, need to offer help in the youth’s battles-to-come against a post-pandemic shrinking economy and increasing global warming.

 What are Carbon Budgets and How do We Stay Inside of them?

 Carbon budgets are the total amount of carbon dioxide emissions permitted over a period of time to keep within a certain temperature threshold.

 Once the budget has been spent, we must be producing net-zero emissions in order to remain within a temperature threshold.
 This means our carbon sinks must be absorbing the same amount of carbon as we emit globally.

 The Difference Between 1.5°C and 2°C of Global Warming